opsschool/curriculum/shell_tools_101.rst

   bin  etc  games  include  lib  libexec  sbin  share  src

 There are a number of options that can be passed to the ls command to control both what is output and how it's formatted.
-Files and directories that begin with a '.' are refered to as hidden files.
+Files and directories that begin with a '.' are referred to as hidden files.
 Two of the more useful options are: ``-a`` and ``-l``:

 - ``ls -a`` will list these hidden files and directories.